vim-scripts/riv.vim/doc/riv_quickstart.rst

             So you'd better act on an new line.

+      4. Use ``<C-S-Enter>`` to create a list item of parent level

 Todos
 -----

 Todo item is for keep tracking of todo things.

-They are some Todo symbols at the beginning of lists.
+It is some Todo symbols at the beginning of field list , bullet or enumerated lists.

-It's not reStructuredText syntax, so no highlighting in converted files.
+It's non-reStructuredText syntax, so no highlighting in converted files.

 * A Todo box is used by default.